Generic selectors

-Working with custom configuration files in Magento 2
+Working with Custom Configuration Files in Magento 2

 As you may know, initially Magento keeps all configuration values in XML files.
 XML structure allows dividing all configuration values into separate sections, subsections, etc. In that way, every configuration value has its own path in the configuration three (called XPath).
 We usually work with Magento built-in configuration files, however, there are some situations when we need to have our own configuration file alongside with the standard files.For example, if we want all configuration values centralized but don’t want to allow modifications via the admin panel.
 Indeed, we could store all values in the database, but this would necessitate a separate set of business logic (models, resource models, etc.) that interacts with the database, leading to extra database requests.
 XML files perfectly fit the necessity to hold configuration values separately in this case.